DominikYT/DISCORD-RAT/README.md

 # DISCORD-RAT

-You need library discord.
+You need library discord, pillow and pyautogui .

-In Command Prompt type: pip install discord
+In Command Prompt type: pip install discord pillow pyautogui

 In TOKEN change value to your bot token.